vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 <iframe src="https://elearning.bits.vib.be/wp-admin/admin-ajax.php?action=h5p_embed&id=33" width="958" height="397" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://elearning.bits.vib.be/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 Not having FAIR research data is very expensive.
-'The cost of not having FAIR research data costs the European economy at least €10.2bn every year' [Cost-benefit analysis for FAIR research data](https://op.europa.eu/en/publication-detail/-/publication/d375368c-1a0a-11e9-8d04-01aa75ed71a1/language-en)
+'The cost of not having FAIR research data costs the European economy at least €10.2bn every year' ([Cost-benefit analysis for FAIR research data](https://op.europa.eu/en/publication-detail/-/publication/d375368c-1a0a-11e9-8d04-01aa75ed71a1/language-en))

-**Additional Resources**
+#### Additional Resources

 - [How to make your data fair?](https://www.openaire.eu/how-to-make-your-data-fair) by OpenAire
 - [FAIR Data: What it means, how we achieve it, and the role of RDA](https://www.slideshare.net/sjDCC/fair-data-what-it-means-how-we-achieve-it-and-the-role-of-rda)
 - [Turning FAIR into Reality](https://ec.europa.eu/info/sites/info/files/turning_fair_into_reality_0.pdf)

 ### OPEN Data
-Opendatahandbook.org defines open data as **data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.**
+Opendatahandbook.org defines open data as *data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.*
-Opendefinition.org says that **open data can be freely used, modified and shared by anyone for any purpose**
+Opendefinition.org says that *open data can be freely used, modified and shared by anyone for any purpose.*

 Have a look at the following figure
 ![Open & Closed Data -80width](../../images/00_OpenDataVsClosedData.png "Open & Closed Data")